Native Americans and World War II: Prewar

 Although Native Americans were not drafted for World War I because they were not yet considered citizens of the United States, approximately 10,000 Native American men volunteered for duty.

 According to Bernstein, life on reservations was difficult for Native Americans prior to the war due to low levels of development and lack of economic opportunities.
 In 1939, the median income for Native American males living on reservations was $500, compared to the national average for males of $2,300.
 Nearly one quarter of Native Americans had no formal education, and even for high school graduates, few forms of conventional employment existed on reservations.
 In the absence of conventional employment, those Native Americans who stayed on the reservations generally worked the land and farmed.

 Native American men were included along with whites in the World War II draft.
 Initial reactions by Native Americans to the draft were mixed.
 While some were eager to join the military, others resisted.
 Bernstein argues that their still-questionable status as citizens of the United States at the outbreak of the Second World War made many Native Americans question volunteering for military service since "the Federal government had the power to force Indians to serve in the military but did not have the power to compel Mississippi to grant Indians the vote."
 Although some resisted the draft, many others who were not drafted still volunteered for the war.

+Native home front

+Well known American actor and humorist Will Rogers, a citizen of the Cherokee Nation of Oklahoma, stated, "The United States never broke a treaty with a foreign government and never kept one with the Indians."
+President Roosevelt was in need of more troops hence turning to the Native Americans for their services on the side of Axis Powers.
+Nearly, 2,500 Navajo constructed the Fort Wingate Ordinance Depot in New Mexico and Pueblo Indians built the Naval Supply Depot in Utah.
+Furthermore, women played a vital role by taking over traditional men duties on the reservations by manning the lookout stations, then becoming mechanics, lumberjacks, farms, and delivery personnel keeping society afloat as the war began.
+Native lands provided war essential materials such as oil, gas, lead, zinc, copper, vanadium, asbestos, gypsum, and goal.
+Even Navajo helium in New Mexico was used during the Manhattan Project to make the atomic bomb.